everx-labs/ton-labs-contracts/solidity/safemultisig/README.md

 Any custodian who has received the public keys of all other custodians can deploy the multisignature wallet to the blockchain.

 #### 3.2.1.
 Generating multisignature wallet address and deployment key pair
-1. If you already have generated the seed phrase (for example, you want to use one of the custodian seed phrases generated on step 3.1.1 for deployment) and only need to restore the key pair file and generate the address, use the following command:
+To create the key pair file from the seed phrase generated at step 3.1.1  use the following command:
 ```
 ./tonos-cli getkeypair <deploy.keys.json> "<seed_phrase>"
 ```